calcom/cal.com/README.md

 [![Deploy on Railway](https://railway.app/button.svg)](https://railway.app/new/template?template=https%3A%2F%2Fgithub.com%2Fcalendso%2Fcalendso&plugins=postgresql&envs=GOOGLE_API_CREDENTIALS%2CBASE_URL%2CNEXTAUTH_URL%2CPORT&BASE_URLDefault=http%3A%2F%2Flocalhost%3A3000&NEXTAUTH_URLDefault=http%3A%2F%2Flocalhost%3A3000&PORTDefault=3000)

-You can deploy Calendso on [Railway](https://railway.app/) using the button above.
-The team at Railway also have a [detailed blog post](https://blog.railway.app/p/calendso) on deploying Calendso on their platform.
+You can deploy Cal on [Railway](https://railway.app/) using the button above.
+The team at Railway also have a [detailed blog post](https://blog.railway.app/p/calendso) on deploying Cal on their platform.

 <!-- ROADMAP -->